jatin4/calculator-in-c/README.md

 🔹 Aim:

 To write a program in C language to perform basic arithmetic operations — Addition, Subtraction, Multiplication, and Division.
+🎯 Aim of Calculator in C

+The aim of developing a calculator program in C is to design a simple and efficient application that can perform basic arithmetic operations such as addition, subtraction, multiplication, and division using user input.
+This project helps in understanding the fundamental concepts of the C programming language, including input/output handling, operators, control statements, and functions.
+It also aims to improve logical thinking and problem-solving skills by applying programming techniques to real-world mathematical operations.

 🔹 Objective:

 The objective of this program is to create a simple calculator using the C programming language that takes two numbers and an operator as input and performs the corresponding mathematical operation.
+🎯 Objectives of Calculator in C
+The main objective of developing a calculator program in C is to perform mathematical operations through programming logic while understanding core C concepts.
+________________________________________
+🧠 Key Objectives:
+1. Perform Basic Arithmetic Operations o	To allow the user to add, subtract, multiply, and divide numbers.
+2. Understand and Apply Control Structures o	To use if-else or switch statements to make decisions based on user input (e.g., which operation to perform).
+3. Use Functions for Modularity o	To divide the program into smaller, reusable parts (e.g., add(), subtract(), etc.) for better organization and readability.
+4. Handle User Input and Output o	To learn how to take input using scanf() and display output using printf() effectively.
+5. Error Handling
+o	To prevent invalid operations like division by zero and handle unexpected inputs gracefully.
+6. Implement Loops for Continuous Use o	To enable users to perform multiple calculations without restarting the program.
+7. Use of Header Files and Math Library o	To practice including standard libraries like <stdio.h> and <math.h> for additional mathematical functions.
+8. Enhance Problem-Solving Skills o	To develop logical thinking and algorithmic skills while designing the flow of operations.
+________________________________________
+🧩 Optional (Advanced Objectives)
+•	To create a menu-driven calculator using loops and switch.
+•	To use file handling for storing previous calculations.
+•	To develop a scientific calculator with functions like sqrt(), pow(), sin(), cos(), and log().

 🔹 Algorithm: